 Thompson & Twain Provisioning Co.

-The beige curtain in the dining room of casual Crush & Brew, a new American restaurant in Old Town Temecula, could easily be mistaken for a passage used by the wait staff.
+The beige curtain in the casual Crush & Brew dining room, a new American restaurant in Old Town Temecula, could easily be mistaken for a passage used by the wait staff.

 The handsome bar beckons you to come forward.
-Cocktails only at this speakeasy, with an emphasis on rye and bourbon whiskey and gin, liquors popular during the period.
+Cocktails only at this cool speakeasy, which emphasizes rye and bourbon whiskies, gin, and liquors popular during the period.

 It was served with a slice of lemon peel resting across the top of the glass, adding a citrus fragrance before every sip.

-The Lariat was stronger, so I didn't feel the need to finish it before meeting my friend for dinner in Crush & Brew.
+The Lariat was more potent, so I didn't need to finish it before meeting my friend for dinner in Crush & Brew.